antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 }
 ```

-`AddRabbitMqServices` adds `IProducingService` and `IConsumingService` that provide functionality of producing and consuming messages respectively. `AddExchange` configures one exchange with queue bindings that allow messages to route properly.
+`AddRabbitMqServices` adds `IProducingService` and `IConsumingService` (will be covered in the next section) that provide functionality of producing and consuming messages respectively. `AddExchange` configures one exchange with queue bindings that allow messages to route properly.
 An example of `appsettings.json` is two sections below.
 You can also configure everything manually passing an instance of the `RabbitMqExchangeOptions` class.
 For more information, see [rabbit-configuration](./docs/rabbit-configuration.md) and [exchange-configuration](./docs/exchange-configuration.md) documentation files.

-Now you can inject an instance of `IProducingService` or `IConsumingService` inside anything you want.
+Now you can inject an instance of `IProducingService` inside anything you want (e.g. simple API controller).

 ```c#
 [Route("api/[controller]")]